Switching off your gas connection

 Why is it important?

-Abolishment vs disconnection – What is the difference?
+Permanent abolishment vs temporary disconnection – What is the difference?

 Closing a gas account involves a temporary disconnection.
 If you just close your account, your gas connection still needs to be maintained and you will still have an active, pressurised gas line on your property which is a safety consideration.